-I’ve watched my partner struggle with Attention Deficit Hyperactivity Disorder (ADHD) for years.
-As he enters into his busy season at work, he turns to Adderall to get things done.
-Every day, he wakes up at 5 am, pops a pill, and gets down to business.
-It was routine, and eventually a habit.
-After a few months of taking Adderall on a daily basis, I started to notice his personality changes, and he’s not the same person I know so intimately.
+My friend Annie told me she’d watched her partner, Brian, struggle with Attention Deficit Hyperactivity Disorder (ADHD) for years.
+Every year when he entered the busy season at work, he turned to Adderall to get things done.
+He would wake up at 5 am, pop a pill and gets down to business.
+It was routine and, eventually, became a habit.

 The Problems of Long-Term Adderall Use

 Long-term Adderall dependence changes the chemical makeup of the brain.
 It’s a stimulant that contains amphetamine and dextroamphetamine, both relatives of other more infamous stimulants like methamphetamine.

 Although widely prescribed across the United States to treat an over-exaggerated Attention Deficit Hyperactivity Disorder (ADHD) and general Attention Deficit Disorder (ADD) pandemic, it's also widely abused.
 According to statistics provided by the National Alliance on Mental Health, on average 900,000 Americans use Adderall without a prescription, monthly.